 Nusa Penida is an island located just off the southeastern coast of Bali.
-It takes just 30 minutes by fast ferry to get there.
-If you are tired of lounging on the beaches of Bali and are craving some adventure, this is the place to do it!
+It takes just 30 minutes by fast ferry to get there, but it feels completely different than the crowded beaches and Instagram cafes of Bali.
+If you are tired of fighting traffic in Bali and are craving some real adventure, Nusa Penida is the place to do it!

 Pack a small backpack, catch the ferry, and once you arrive you can cruise around the island on a motorbike.
-It’s full of beautiful beaches and waterfalls, plenty of hiking opportunities, gorgeous views, and so much more.
-Many people just visit for the day but we would recommend spending at least 3 days on this spectacular island paradise!
+It’s full of beautiful beaches, hidden waterfalls, rugged hikes, gorgeous views, underground temples and so much more.

 Quick Navigation Links